groonga/groonga/doc/source/reference/executables/groonga.rst

      This flag specifies all flags except ``none`` flag.

    ``default``
-     Output time stamp and log message into the log.
+     Output timestamp and log message into the log.

 .. option:: --log-rotate-threshold-size <threshold>